kibade/samba-ad-dc/Disaster Recovery Guide.md

     8. Run through the **Checks** sections on the Create-AD-DC document.
     9. Download and execute the following script: `wget https://github.com/smonaica/samba-ad-dc/blob/master/scripts/ug-dump.sh -O /root/ug-dump.sh`.
 This will list all the users and groups, and ensure the idmap is up to date.
 Run `tdbbackup -s .bak /var/lib/samba/private/idmap.ldb` to create `idmap.ldb.bak` *after* running the above script.

-4. Step 6 - Add DC to Samba4 AD - This will get your replication going again.
+4. **Add DC to Samba4 AD** - This will get your replication going again.
 When following the document, remember to substitude `dc2` with `dc3` - Your DC2 is going to be your main Domain Controller, and this needs to also be **updated in the First Class School Repository**.
 When replication has started/is working, continue on.

     DC3 will take the old DC1's IP address, which will likely be 10.YY.10.4.
 Update as necessary, but leave DC2's IP address as-is.
-5. Step 5 - Add Member Server to Samba4 AD - This will get your VBox Host (aka FS1) connected as a computer, and then you can start restoring its backups from Homer (again, coordinate with Ming and/or Morris).
+5. **Add Member Server to Samba4 AD** - This will get your VBox Host (aka FS1) connected as a computer, and then you can start restoring its backups from Homer (again, coordinate with Ming and/or Morris).
 When restoring, **do not import the `/etc/samba/smb.conf` file directly into your working setup**.

     You will need to open your **currently-running** `smb.conf` file in one window (i.e. Notepad++ on your tech laptop), then move over the shares from your backup `smb.conf` file.
 Use your human-intervention to ensure that the parameters line up with what need to be there for this server.

-6. Step 7 - Creating Shares.
+6. **Creating Shares**.
 Your `/etc/samba/smb.conf` file should be updated and recreated.
 Since you had Morris/Ming copy your files from Homer already, the files should be available.
 Ensure the shared folders are in the correct location as per your `smb.conf` file.
 Before bring samba back online, run `testparm` to ensure there are no errors.
-7. Step 11 - FreeRADIUS Auth in AD - Get your Guest Wi-Fi up and running.
+7. **FreeRADIUS Auth in AD** - Get your Guest Wi-Fi up and running.